MicrosoftDocs/cpp-docs/docs/c-language/sequential-evaluation-operator.md

 for ( i = j = 1; i + j < 20; i += i, j-- );
 ```

  In this example, each operand of the **for** statement's third expression is evaluated independently.
-The left operand `i += i` is evaluated first; then the right operand, `j––`, is evaluated.
+The left operand `i += i` is evaluated first; then the right operand, `j--`, is evaluated.

 ```
 func_one( x, y + 2, z );